pdfliberation/NYCEDCprosedatascraper/README.md

 We analyzed the discrepencies in descriptions from year to year (to account for the changes in decsriptions/summaries, Coverage included 2005-2013.

++For expedency we converted pdfs to text files beforehand, but this was originally intended to run in Ruby against text returned from Tabula that was not converted into charts.

 Thanks for the opportunity.